Top 10 Cards to Use With "Odd-Eyes Pendulum Dragon" in Yu-Gi-Oh

 Odd-Eyes Pendulum Dragon in Yu-Gi-Oh

-One of the best pendulum monsters ever released, Odd-Eyes has excellent effects in both the monster and pendulum zones.
+As one of the best pendulum monsters ever released, Odd-Eyes has excellent effects in both the monster and pendulum zones.
 While his scale is sadly a mid-way four, he prevents you from taking damage in battles involving your pendulum monsters and can destroy himself at the end phase to search a pendulum card with 1500 or less ATK from your deck.

 As a monster, he carries an impressive 2500 ATK and doubles any battle damage dealt to your opponent when he combats their monsters.
 Throw in the popular dragon type, dark attribute, and his very own archetype, and you have one powerhouse of a card.
 But with hundreds of different supports available, how can you best harness Odd-Eyes?
-Here are ten cards you need for your Odd-Eyes Pendulum Dragon Yu-Gi-Oh deck!
+Here are 10 cards you need for your Odd-Eyes Pendulum Dragon Yu-Gi-Oh deck!

 10. Odd-Eyes Phantom Dragon

 Phantom Dragon shares Odd-Eyes's stats, types, scale, and archetype, granting numerous synergies.
 Plus, as a scale, he can once per turn boost the ATK of a monster you control by 1200 for the turn when they battle an enemy, but you need another Odd-Eyes card in your other scale (we'll later see recommendations).

 Remember, the best Odd-Eyes supports increase his ATK to advance his double-damage effect, making Phantom's scale especially useful to him.
 Plus, after being pendulum summoned and inflicting battle damage to your opponent (whether through a monster or direct attack), Phantom can deal 1200 damage times the number of Odd-Eyes scales you have, further reinforcing his dominance in a devoted deck.